ideamark/fast-office/README.md

 * Download chromedriver from http://chromedriver.chromium.org/downloads with the right version of your Chrome browser.

 # Use
-Write python code on start.py
+Just write python code on start.py and execute it.